Last updated March 19, 2019

 Athletic Fields: Also to the east are expansive lawns ripe for pick-up soccer, volleyball and Frisbee games.
 To the south you’ll find the turf fields and baseball diamonds of Lower Woodland Park.

-Gregg’s Cycle is now in Lynnwood and Bellevue, but their Green Lake location came first, and it’s still a historic landmark in the neighborhood.
+The original Gregg’s Cycle is a landmark in the neighborhood.
 A family business in every sense of the word, Robert Gregg moved to Seattle in the 1930s and opened the business as a rental shop that rented bikes for $.05 per hour.
 (How awesome would that be today?)

 Do you have any favorite healthy or active spots in Green Lake?
 We’d love to hear about them in the comments below.